mdditt2000/BIGIQ/QuickStartGuide.md

-# BIG-IQ and CIS Intergration Quick Start Guide
+# BIG-IQ and CIS Integration Quick Start Guide

-This page is created to document BIG-IQ intergration with CIS and BIGIP.
+**Note** This integration of **BIG-IQ and CIS** is for early field trials/experimental and demo purpose.
+We would like to get some feedback and potentially make improvements.
+The integration has not gone through regression testing.
+This page provides a how-to for BIG-IQ integration with CIS and BIG-IP implementation.
 Please open issues on my github page or contact me at m.dittmer@f5.com.
-This intergration is experimental and for demo purposes.

 # Note
 This document assumes the user already have a knowledge of setting up CIS Controller.